awslabs/kinesis-agent-windows/README.md

 For other installation options, visit the [Kinesis Agent for Windows download page][kinesis-agent-windows-downloads].

+For beta versions, visit the [Kinesis Agent for Windows beta download page][kinesis-agent-windows-beta-downloads].
+Visit [commit history][commit-history] for changes in each beta version.

 ## Configuring and starting Amazon Kinesis Agent for Windows

 **Note**: During the development of Kinesis Agent for Windows, the internal name was